NLeSC/guide/language_guides/rust.md

 ## Learning

-It's unique approach to memory management (ownership, borrowing and lifetimes) and the strict compiler can feel daunting at fist - especially if you are accustomed to high-level languages like [python](./python.md) or [javascript](./javascript.md).
+Its unique approach to memory management (ownership, borrowing and lifetimes) and the strict compiler can feel daunting at fist - especially if you are accustomed to high-level languages like [python](./python.md) or [javascript](./javascript.md).
-Learning Rust can be challenging as some new concepts, such as the borrow checker, may take time to be internalized.
+Learning Rust can be challenging as some new concepts, such as the borrow checker , may take time to be internalized.

 > Keep in mind that in the long run all the effort pays off.
 The code produced
-> will be faster while having _fewer bugs_ (thanks to the opinionated compiler), you will learn
+> will be faster while having _fewer bugs_ (thanks to the opinionated compiler),
-> _transferable skills_ that will make you a better programmer in other
+> you will learn _transferable skills_ that will make you a better programmer
-> languages.
-The general mindset should be **start small and embrace the compiler**.
+> in other languages.
+The general mindset should be **start small and embrace
+> the compiler**.

 To learn it, you only need: